samduy/volatility-uclinux/README.md

 $ for i in `ls arm-linux-gnueabi-*`; do ln -sf $i arm-linux${i#arm-linux-gnueabi}; done
 ```

-2. Remember to download toolchains for uClinux (`arm-uClinux-gnueabi-*`) and install to `/usr/local` so that some modules can be built succesfully. (e.g. `usr/net-tools/`,...)
+2. Remember to download toolchains for uClinux (`arm-uClinux-gnueabi-*`) and install them to `/usr/local` so that some modules can be built succesfully. (e.g. `usr/net-tools/`,...)

 3. Some errors may appear when compiling modules in `usr/net-tools/` directory.
-For some reasons, the header files can be found (or the parameter of INCLUDE DIR in the Makefile did not work as expected).
+For some reasons, the header files can't be found (or the parameter of INCLUDE DIR in the Makefile did not work as expected).
 One workaround for that is: copying all `*.h` files from `usr/net-tools` and `usr/net-tools/include/` to the `usr/net-tools/lib` directory.

 ```bash
 $ cd [build_root]